Startups made easy. Sorted.

 R&D tax credits work by either reducing a company’s Corporation Tax bill or as a direct cash payment to the company.

-The scheme allows companies to claim back up to 33% of the money they spent on research and development.
+The scheme allows companies to claim back between 16.5% and 27% of the money they spent on research and development.
 And even better, it can be claimed on unsuccessful projects too.

 To claim R&D costs, you’ll need to file an R&D claim with HMRC detailing the amount you spent on R&D-qualifying projects.
 You’ll submit this claim at the same time as you file your Corporation Tax return.
 You can claim R&D tax relief retrospectively for the previous two accounting periods.